CARLOS SANDOVAL MENDOZA

 Curator HMTH: Peter Hammel

-Three percussionists play Mexican popular toys — manual automata, butterfly toys, superhero figures, airplane toys, carousel toys — not as props but as instruments, with the same seriousness a child brings to play before he knows the difference between playing and performing.
-The toys refer to something specific: the early automated learning produced by mass elementary education systems, the body trained to imitate before it learns to think.
-A dancer moves through the same logic, interacting with the percussionists.
+Three percussionists play Mexican folk toys — manual automata, butterfly toys, superhero figures, carousel toys, ping pong balls — not as props but as instruments, with the same seriousness a child brings to play before he knows the difference between playing and performing.
+The toys point to something specific: the early automated learning produced by mass elementary education systems, the body trained to imitate before it learns to think.
+A dancer moves through the same logic.

 Two video interludes divide the piece into three parts.

-The videos are non fiction, no staging.
+The videos are documentary — no fiction, no staging.
 A popular street celebration in Mexico.
-Naked bodies playing and having sex, unselfconsciously, with the same repetitive logic as the toys, a brief silent take of people dancing at a party: without music, the dancing bodies reveal themselves as machines, their movements suddenly legible as programmed behavior rather than expression.
-Mextoys deliberately echoes sex toys: the mechanization of intimacy is not separate from the mechanization of play, of learning, of desire.
+Naked bodies playing and having sex, unselfconsciously, with the same repetitive logic as the toys — the title Mextoys deliberately echoes sex toys: the mechanization of intimacy is not separate from the mechanization of play, of learning, of desire.
+A brief silent take of people dancing at a party: without music, the dancing bodies reveal themselves as machines, their movements suddenly legible as programmed behavior rather than expression.

 What the stage theatricalizes, the video documents.
 What the video documents, the stage handles differently.
 Some elements belong only to one world, some cross between them — but the two worlds never fully coincide.
 The audience sits at the threshold between fiction and document, unable to resolve them into a single frame.
 The piece does not help.